 In October 2017, SFFAII was awarded a grant by USAID Oceans to support eCDT system implementation and demonstration in the program’s General Santos City learning site.
 Through the grant, SFFAII has worked to engage tuna industry and local government partners in support of eCDT .
 SFFAII regularly engages partners through multi-stakeholder meetings and provides direct support to USAID Oceans’ “First Mover” partners who are piloting the system.

-In 2018, USAID Oceans selected organizations to support its human welfare and gender equity objectives in its Philippines and Indonesian learning sites.
-The grantees will work in 2018-2019 to implement gender equity interventions, engaging women and men for increased welfare within the sector, through program activities for capacity building, advocacy, and empowerment.
+In 2018 (year three of the project), USAID Oceans selected one organization to support its human welfare and gender equity objectives in its Philippines learning site.
+This grantees will work in 2018-2019 to implement gender equity interventions, engaging women and men for increased welfare within the sector, through program activities for capacity building, advocacy, and empowerment.

 The National Network for Women in Fisheries (WinFish) was established in 2000 with the vision to “create a gender-fair society and a gender-responsive fisheries sector.”
 The organization strives to increase the awareness of women’s roles in fisheries, improve women’s quality of life through advocacy and networking, and develop a more focused direction for fisheries-related activities of women, in partnership with men.
 WinFish is well-informed of the gender dynamics in the program’s General Santos City, Philippines learning site, as the group partnered with USAID Oceans in 2017 to conduct a Gender Analysis of the General Santos City Fisheries Sector.

-In 2019, USAID Oceans selected organizations to study the use of electronic catch documentation and traceability (eCDT) data to improve fisheries management in its Philippines and Indonesian learning sites.
+In 2019 (year four of the project), USAID Oceans selected organizations to study the use of electronic catch documentation and traceability (eCDT) data to improve fisheries management in its Philippines and Indonesian learning sites.
 The grantees will work in 2019-2020 to leverage eCDT data for fisheries management planning, decision making, and policy development.